avezzuto1/CSE3000-Simulations/README.md

 # Simulation Notebook

-This repository contains a single Jupyter Notebook titled **`sim.ipynb`**, which performs simulations related to the 2025 CSE3000 Research project code.
+This repository contains a single Jupyter Notebook titled **`sim.ipynb`**, which performs simulations related to the 2025 CSE3000 TU Delft Research project code.

 ## Contents